Prevent Disease with Pet Vaccinations

 - Feline leukemia

-*Due to the canine influenza outbreak that has been taking place throughout the country, we recommend that our canine patients receive the canine influenza vaccine to stay healthy.
+*Due to the canine influenza outbreak that is spreading throughout the country, we recommend all our canine patients receive the canine influenza vaccine to stay healthy.
 Canine flu (or CIV) is very contagious and can live on surfaces (like clothing) for up to 48 hours.
-Some dogs that have been infected may not show any symptoms, which include nasal and ocular discharge, coughing, lethargy, and an elevated temperature.
+Even after being infected, some dogs may not show any symptoms.
+If symptoms do present, they often include nasal and ocular discharge, coughing, lethargy, and an elevated temperature.
 Let us know right away if your pet is experiencing any of these symptoms.

 We can determine which vaccines your pet needs after conducting a comprehensive wellness exam and asking you questions regarding their lifestyle.
-We’ll also customize a vaccination schedule, since pet vaccines need to be updated every 1-3 years to be effective.
+We’ll also customize a vaccination schedule which will involve a vaccine booster every 1-3 years (depending on the vaccine) to be effective.
 Just call 210-684-2273.